 Critical Infrastructure.
-Linear infrastructure (roads, buried pipelines) tends to have the most risk to land subsidence.
+Linear infrastructure (roads, buried pipelines) could experience minor impacts due to land subsidence.
 Due to the lack of specific mapping of this hazard a more specific risk assessment was not conducted for this plan.

 Typically there is little impacts to the natural environment from this hazard.